alemart/surgescript/docs/engine/player.md

 // Gives Surge 1 collectible each second
-// Just place it in your level object "CollectibleGiver" is "entity", "awake"
+// Just place it in your level object "Collectible Giver" is "entity", "awake"
 {
     player = Player("Surge");